 Hike, climb, bike or go horse riding

 If you are looking what to do in Lesbos in terms of activities then this Northern region is perfect for you as well.
 There are many great hiking routes available, mountain biking tours can be found even as rock climbing.
 I passed these activities but went horse riding instead.
-Interested in horse riding tours around the Lesbos?
-Im sure these people can help you!

 Since this island has such a laid-back feel I chose the activity in line with the laid-back feel of Lesbos island. :)